Anello-Photonics/docs-A1/docs/communication_messaging.rst

 2.1  NMEA 0183 Input Messages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ANELLO Aerial INS supports standard NMEA 0183 input messages which allow the UAV to receive external sensor information, e.g. for speed-aiding.
+The ANELLO Aerial INS supports standard NMEA 0183 input messages which allow the UAV to send in external sensor information, e.g. for speed-aiding.
 ANELLO also has a set of proprietary messages, following the standard NMEA proprietary format with a prefix of “$P”, company code of “AP” (ANELLO Photonics), and the message code.

 To configure NMEA 0183 over a serial port, update the following configs (see